Krande/code-aster-copy/conda/win_compatibility_issues/external_symbol_header_only.md

 # Header only

+This is applicable when trying to force bibfor first.
 In the linking phase of `bibfor` library on windows, I keep seeing these errors:

 `error LNK2001: unresolved external symbol R8GAEM`